thibaultlaugel/sybilguard/README.md

-Using the Sybilguard algorithm to detect fake accounts in a social network.
-Implemented in Python
+Using the Sybilguard algorithm to detect fake accounts in a social network
 =======================================================

-Social graphs and Random Walks
+Social graphs and Random Walks.
+Implemented in Python